rustedwizard/rustedwizard.github.io/EFCoreInAzFunc.md

 * [Microsoft.Extension.DependencyInjection v3.1.18](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/3.1.18)

 ***You may notice that most of above metioned packages are not the latest.
-The reason is we are using .Net core 3.1, you have to keep the version match (basically 3.1.x matches to .Net core 3.1, 5.0.x mathces to .Net core 5)***
+The reason is we are using .Net core 3.1, you have to keep the version match (basically 3.1.x matches to .Net core 3.1, 5.0.x matches to .Net core 5)***

 Now as following GIF shows, do following to install packages.